dcaponi/quotegpt/README.md

 Update docker-compose to run the app and database locally.
 Using docker-compose for local development is generally my go to since its easy to set up and a bunch of networking context isn't required to troubleshoot any issues with the service.

-We're going to use `akane/pgvector` as our postgres image.
+We're going to use `image: ankane/pgvector` as our postgres image.
 Andrew Kane has done a lot of great work with vector databases in Postgres and this image is basically the postgres image with the `pgvector` extension ready to go.
 We'll also pull our environment variables from a .env file so everything is managed in one place for local dev.
 We'll get into secrets later.

 Speaking of databases, `go-blueprint` tries to set up some database initialization code.
 We won't be using that since we'll be using [sqlc](https://sqlc.dev) to generate our database code.
 Delete the health endpoint in `server/server.go` `server/routes.go` and the `database/database.go` file entirely.